billkarsh/SpikeGLX/Markdown/UserManual.md

 at least once before (without quitting the SpikeGLX application) then we permit you the shortcut of pressing `Same As Last Time`.
 It is then your own fault, though, if you in fact changed something without telling us.

+### IP Address

+Use DIP switch SW11 on the Xilinx card to set any value from 0 (all down) to 15 (all up).
+This sets the last field of the card's static IP address `10.2.0.XX`.
+On the `Detect` tab select the matching address.

+The computer's static IP adress must have `10` as the first field.
+Otherwise the address can be anything that does not exactly match the Xilinx card.
+For example, if the card is 10.2.0.1, then these are all OK: 10.2.0.4, 10.5.0.1, 10.2.7.1.
+If you don't have a preference, use our favorite: `10.1.1.1`.
+The subnet mask must be set to `255.0.0.0`.

 ## IM Setup -- Configuring Imec Probes